aeilot/OCRit/README.md

 <img width="612" height="544" alt="image" src="https://github.com/user-attachments/assets/f2993a71-8363-4bf1-a404-f34321638cab" />

+## Installation

+Download it straight from the [release page](https://github.com/aeilot/OCRit/releases).

 ## Requirements
 - macOS 26.0+ (Tahoe or later)
 - Xcode 26 or newer for building from source